lbrclbrc/my_coin/docs/blue_apply/zkproof_ii_blue_apply.md

 - master_seed and master_seed_hash are canonical Fp encodings:
   int.from_bytes(x, "big") < PALLAS_P.
-- token is just a 32-byte value; where needed it is mapped into Fp/Fr.
+- token is a 32-byte value; where needed it is mapped into Fp/Fr.
 - new_pk is a 32-byte compressed Pallas public key, same format as EccKeypair.get_pk_from_sk().

 1. Generator API